Doctor of Musical Arts (DMA) Handbook

 If you have taken a comparable Research and Bibliography graduate course at another university, you may request a waiver of MUSC 801.
 To request a waiver, provide the Musicology Area Coordinator with a syllabus of the course you wish to use in place of MUSC 801.

-All DMA students in performance areas are required to take a jury examination each semester until the semester in which the first degree recital is presented, after which juries are no longer required.
+Jury examinationsAll DMA students in performance areas are required to take a jury examination each semester until the semester in which the first degree recital is presented, after which juries are no longer required.
 Juries will include the faculty members in your major area.
 Additionally, any DMA student enrolled in studio instruction (____ 711 for the student’s secondary instrument) may be expected to take a jury at the discretion of the instructor.

 Graduate Advisory Committee:

-5 members required
+4 members required

 Your Graduate Advisory Committee administers your Oral Comprehensive Examination and the Doctoral Final Examination/Defense.
-Members of your committee from the performance faculty are also responsible for grading your doctoral recitals.

-Your Graduate Advisory Committee is a 5-member committee.
-DMA students in performance must submit the Advisory Committee form (.pdf), before the first degree recital can be scheduled.
-You may wait to choose your MTHC/MUSC member and your Graduate Studies Representative until before your Oral Comprehensive Exam.
+DMA students in performance should select their performance committee members prior to their first recital (so they can attend).
+You may wait to choose your Graduate Studies Representative until before your Oral Comprehensive Exam.
 Members of your committee must be on the Graduate Faculty.
-Discuss the membership of your committee with your advisor and personally ask each faculty member to serve and sign the Advisory Committee form (.pdf).
+Discuss the membership of your committee with your advisor and personally ask each faculty member to serve and approve the Advisory Committee Approval form online.

 Only faculty members with privileges to serve or chair a doctoral committee may be selected.
 A member without those privileges may not serve on a doctoral committee.

-The Graduate Studies Representative is a graduate faculty member outside of the MUSIC department.
-This member is not required to attend your degree recitals or to grade them.
+Graduate Studies Representative (formerly Outside Member)The Graduate Studies Representative is a graduate faculty member outside of your home department.
+For DMA students in performance, this member is not required but may attend your degree recitals.
 The Graduate Studies Representative must be a member of the Graduate Faculty.
 As the Graduate Studies Representative, they are a voting member of the committee and may or may not participate in questioning you during your Oral Comprehensive and Doctoral Final Exams.
-The role of the Graduate Studies Representative is to report any unsatisfactory or unusual aspects of the examination to the Chair of your advisory committee, the Associate Dean for Academic Affairs in Music, the School of Music Associate Dean for Academic Affairs, and the Dean of Graduate Studies.
+The role of the Graduate Studies Representative is to report any unsatisfactory or unusual aspects of the examination to the Chair of your advisory committee and to the School of Music Associate Dean for Student Affairs.

 Committee Oral Exam/Defense attendance:

-Graduate progress toward degreeGraduate students in the School of Music must maintain an expected level of academic performance throughout their program to maintain good academic standing.
+Graduate students in the School of Music must maintain an expected level of academic performance throughout their program to maintain good academic standing.
 Criteria for evaluating satisfactory performance include:

 1. a minimum cumulative GPA of 3.0 or higher and a GPA of 3.0 or higher in the major area;